SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

   - EcoreTools provide a wizard setting up your Ecore project.
 Click on File->New->Others... and then select Ecore Modeling Project.
   - Give a name for the project and the DSL metamodel.
 A subfolder named model will be created.
 It includes two files (.ecore) and (.aird).
   - Open the (.aird) file (for the graphical representation) and start the design using the Palette at the right the IDE windows (add classes, relations, etc.).
   - The following Figure presents example of the specification of SRA DSL metamodel from our use case with the EcoreTools.
+For the graphical representation in the Figure, it is necessary to open an .aird file, select Representations, expand Design > Entities in a Class Diagram, and double click on the sub-items, e.g., "sRA_DSL".

    ![alt text](https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/58459f7db3d6bf7576d632f61a02c27168282608/DSLs_Modeling/metamodels.jpg)